Emilio-Camino/Threads-vs-Processes/README.md

 #### How to execute

 Please run the command `./start.sh` to run the script that will execute both programs at the same time and open both final text files.
 Run the command `chmod +x start.sh ` before executing the script if there is an execution permission issue.
+Keep in my that GCC compiler must be installed in order for the code to function properly.

 #### Members